AlexKanakis5/web_project/ProjectDiary.md

 <li>Mobile site login press does nothing <b>PENDING
 <li>Add the option for the prof to grade a diploma.
 Maybe add a grade column for each teacher grade and then the faculty can set it to finished with the chosen grade
 <li>When filter by main/third prof and pending, nothing shows
+<li>Add delete button for each diploma, on the professors page

 # 07 / 01 / 2025